Affine highest weight categories and quantum affine Schur-Weyl duality of Dynkin quiver types: Introduction

 This paper is organized as follows.
-In Section \ref{Sec:affhw}, we recall the definition and some properties of affine highest weight categories and affine quasi-hereditary algebras.
-Section \ref{Sec:HL} is about some representation theory of quantum loop algebras $U_{q}(L\g)$ of type $\mathsf{ADE}.$ In Section \ref{Sec:quivvar}, we recall and prove some geometric properties of quiver varieties, which are needed in Section \ref{Sec:completion}.
-Section \ref{Sec:completion} is the main part of this paper.
-After recalling Nakajima\rq{}s construction in Subsection \ref{Ssec:Nakajima}, we prove Theorem \ref{theo:main} in Subsection \ref{Ssec:main}.
-We consider the Kang-Kashiwara-Kim functor in Section \ref{Sec:KKK}.
-Theorem \ref{theo:equiv} is proved in Subsection \ref{Ssec:final}.
-Finally in Subsection \ref{Ssec:refl}, we describe the reflection functors between categories $\Cc_{Q}$\rq{}s.
+In Section~\ref{Sec:affhw}, we recall the definition and some properties of affine highest weight categories and affine quasi-hereditary algebras.
+Section~\ref{Sec:HL} is concerned with the representation theory of quantum loop algebras $U_{q}(L\g)$ of type $\mathrm{ADE}.$ In Section~\ref{Sec:quivvar}, we recall and prove some geometric properties of quiver varieties, which are needed in the sequel.
+Section~\ref{Sec:completion} is the main part of this paper.
+After recalling Nakajima\rq{}s construction in Subsection~\ref{Ssec:Nakajima}, we prove Theorem~\ref{theo:main} in Subsection~\ref{Ssec:main}.
+We study the Kang-Kashiwara-Kim functor in Section~\ref{Sec:KKK}.
+Theorem~\ref{theo:equiv} is proved in Subsection~\ref{Ssec:final}.